linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/00 FrontMatter.md

 I wrote this book to pass along what I have found to be invaluable, timeless, and universal understandings and principles that I have learned over my 50-plus years as a global macro investor.
 I don't think that anyone has worked harder for more years and with better resources to acquire these understandings and principles.
 They have rewarded me and others abundantly, and I don't want them to die with me.
 I believe that the concepts I explain can make the world run better when put in the hands of policymakers and investors.
 Above all else, I hope you will take away from reading this book:

-1. A complete and practical understanding of the Big Debt Cycle.
+- A complete and practical understanding of the Big Debt Cycle.
 If you want a very brief summary of that, read Part I, and for a more in-depth understanding, read Part II.
-2. A much more practical understanding of how supply and demand really work compared to the conventional economic thinking.
+- A much more practical understanding of how supply and demand really work compared to the conventional economic thinking.
 This is covered in detail in Chapter 2, but you can see it at play throughout the book.
-3. A complete and practical understanding of the Overall Big Cycle, which is driven by the Big Debt Cycle and the other major cycles, including the big political cycle within countries that changes political orders and the big geopolitical cycle that changes world orders.
+- A complete and practical understanding of the Overall Big Cycle, which is driven by the Big Debt Cycle and the other major cycles, including the big political cycle within countries that changes political orders and the big geopolitical cycle that changes world orders.
 One of my main goals for this book is to help you understand how this Overall Big Cycle brings about these big shifts, as I believe that we are now on the brink of such a period of major change.
 If you read only one chapter in this book, Chapter 8 covers it.

 The material in this book complements and helps complete my explanations of the understandings and principles conveyed in my other books, most importantly Principles for Navigating Big Debt Crises and Principles for Dealing with the Changing World Order.
 Because that's a lot of interrelated stuff, I am putting all that and more into an AI avatar of myself that you can easily communicate directly with.
 If you want to try that out, you can sign up at principles.com.

 ## Table of Contents

-### PART I: OVERVIEW OF THE BIG DEBT CYCLE
+## PART I: OVERVIEW OF THE BIG DEBT CYCLE

-1. The Big Debt Cycle in a Tiny Nutshell (Page 13)
+1. The Big Debt Cycle in a Tiny Nutshell
-2. The Mechanics in Words and Concepts (Page 35)
+2. The Mechanics in Words and Concepts
-3. The Mechanics in Numbers and Equations (Page 65)
+3. The Mechanics in Numbers and Equations

-### PART II: THE ARCHETYPICAL SEQUENCE LEADING TO CENTRAL GOVERNMENTS AND CENTRAL BANKS GOING BROKE
+## PART II: THE ARCHETYPICAL SEQUENCE LEADING TO CENTRAL GOVERNMENTS AND CENTRAL BANKS GOING BROKE

-4. The Archetypical Sequence (Page 97)
+4. The Archetypical Sequence
-5. The Private Sector and Central Government Debt Crisis (Stages 1-4) (Page 105)
+5. The Private Sector and Central Government Debt Crisis (Stages 1-4)
-6. The Crisis Spills over to the Central Bank (Stages 5-6) (Page 135)
+6. The Crisis Spills over to the Central Bank (Stages 5-6)
-7. The Prior Big Debt Crisis Recedes, a New Equilibrium Is Reached, and a New Cycle Can Begin (Stages 7-9) (Page 145)
+7. The Prior Big Debt Crisis Recedes, a New Equilibrium Is Reached, and a New Cycle Can Begin (Stages 7-9)
-8. The Overall Big Cycle (Page 163)
+8. The Overall Big Cycle

-### PART III: LOOKING BACK
+## PART III: LOOKING BACK

-9. From 1865 to 1945 in a Tiny Nutshell (Page 187)
+9. From 1865 to 1945 in a Tiny Nutshell
-10. A Brief Review of the Big Debt Cycle from 1945 to Now (Page 195)
+10. A Brief Review of the Big Debt Cycle from 1945 to Now
-11. 1945 to 1971—A Linked (i.e., Hard) Monetary System (Page 213)
+11. 1945 to 1971—A Linked (i.e., Hard) Monetary System
-12. 1971 to 2008—A Fiat Money, Interest-Rate-Driven Monetary Policy (Page 223)
+12. 1971 to 2008—A Fiat Money, Interest-Rate-Driven Monetary Policy
-13. 2008 to 2020—Fiat Money and Debt Monetization (Page 245)
+13. 2008 to 2020—Fiat Money and Debt Monetization
-14. Since 2020-Pandemic and Big Fiscal Deficits Monetized (Page 255)
+14. Since 2020-Pandemic and Big Fiscal Deficits Monetized
-15. China's Big Cycle from 1945-49 Until Now in a Tiny Nutshell (Page 267)
+15. China's Big Cycle from 1945-49 Until Now in a Tiny Nutshell
-16. The Japanese Case and the Lessons It Provides (Page 289)
+16. The Japanese Case and the Lessons It Provides

-### PART IV: LOOKING AHEAD
+## PART IV: LOOKING AHEAD

-17. What My Indicators Show (Page 325)
+17. What My Indicators Show
-18. My $3\%$ 3-Part Solution (Page 335)
+18. My 3% 3-Part Solution
-19. What the Future Looks Like to Me (Page 359)
+19. What the Future Looks Like to Me

 ## HOW TO READ THIS BOOK